LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 ```

 ### 3.4.2 Initial Inspection:
 The first few columns of the dataset are examined.
 The dataset includes categorical variables such as inter_dom, japanese_cate, and english_cate.
-We omitted gender and academic for this clustering analysis.
+I omitt gender and academic for this clustering analysis.
 ```
 df.head(2)
 ```